VA-Explorer/va_explorer/docs/training/admin_guides.md

 1. Choose the user’s role from the dropdown menu

-1. Check "Can View PII" if the user is allowed to view PII in the system.
-Also check "Can Download Data" if the should be allowed to export VA data from the system.
+1. Check "Can View PII" if the user is allowed to view {term}`PII` in the system.
+Also check "Can Download Data" if the should be allowed to export {term}`VA` data from the system.
 See [Abilities to Download and View PII Data](general/roles.md#abilities-to-download-and-view-pii-data) for details on these permissions if needed